scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 }
 ```

 A couple things to take note of.
-First, in addition to creating an NFT family, AvalancheGo's `avm.createNFTAsset` also creates a group for each of the `minterSets` which are passed in.
+First, in addition to creating an NFT family, AvalancheGo&rsquo;s `avm.createNFTAsset` also creates a group for each of the `minterSets` which are passed in.
 Second, take note of the `assetID` which is returned in the response.
-This is the `assetID` of the newly created NFT family and you'll need it later to issue NFTs.
+This is the `assetID` of the newly created NFT family and you&rsquo;ll need it later to issue NFTs.

 ## Confirm newly created NFT Mint Output

-NFT outputs don't show up in calls to `avm.getBalance` or `avn.getAllBalances`.
+NFT outputs don&rsquo;t show up in calls to `avm.getBalance` or `avn.getAllBalances`.
 To see your NFTs you have to call `avm.getUTXOs` and then parse the utxo to check for the type ID.
 NFT Mint Outputs have a type id of `00 00 00 0a` in hexidecimal or `10` in decimal and NFT Transfer Outputs have a type id of `00 00 00 0b` hexdecimal or `11` in decimal.

 ```json
 curl -X POST --data '{